dhecloud/100DaysOfML/log.md

 **Today's Progress**:
 Hand Pose: -
 Kaggle: Checked out the dcm files and read up a bit on rcnn
 Paper: -

 **Thoughts:**
 Hand Pose: Training is going fine.
 Augmentation is kind of making the results weird though.
-Kaggle: Have a few ideas on how to approch this, but i will probably try out the faster-rcnn architecture on it first.
+Kaggle: Have a few ideas on how to approach this, but i will probably try out the faster-rcnn architecture on it first.
 Paper: -

 **Link to work:** [(Hand Pose)](https://github.com/dhecloud/Hand-Pose-for-Rheumatoid-Arthritis/commit/8276444e80d2aa0fa2570212ebf075d70ec44c44) [(Kaggle)](https://github.com/dhecloud/Kaggle-Challenge/commit/5032cc39c497ae577612ad4a25a8b111238492d3)